Mr. Box Office: Production

 Mr. Box Office is primarily syndicated to stations affiliated with The CW and MyNetworkTV and to independent stations for broadcast in weekend primetime timeslots.
 The series was originally slated to produce a total of 104 episodes, borrowing a similarly-formatted episode order as several sitcoms produced and distributed by Debmar-Mercury, such as Tyler Perry's House of Payne and Anger Management, in which the vast majority of the episodes would be produced in one season.

 The series, which was sold as part of a two-hour comedy block with The First Family, was initially picked up by stations owned by Tribune Broadcasting, Weigel Broadcasting and CBS Television Stations.
 By May 2012, the program had been sold to stations covering approximately 85% of all U.S. markets.
 Production of the series slowed after the first 28 episodes aired.
 The series produced less than five new episodes per year in 2014 and 2015.

+This show would mark the final live-action television role for Jeffrey Garcia, who would die ten years after the series' conclusion on December 10, 2025.